wesql/wescale/doc/design/20230414_ReadAfterWrite.md

 ## Goals

 1. Session Level ReadAfterWrite: Ensure read requests get latest write in the same client connection.
-2. Instance Level ReadAfterWrite: Ensure read requests get latest write in the WeSQL-Scale Instance.
+2. Instance Level ReadAfterWrite: Ensure read requests get latest write in the WeSQL WeScale Instance.

 ## Non-Goals

-1. Cross-WeSQL-Scale Instance ReadAfterWrite is not supported as we would need to store the Global Transactions Identifiers (GTIDs) in a linearizably consistent storage, which is slow.
+1. Cross-WeSQL WeScale Instance ReadAfterWrite is not supported as we would need to store the Global Transactions Identifiers (GTIDs) in a linearizably consistent storage, which is slow.
     1. One alternative is for users to manually pass GTIDs between client connections.
 2. ReadAfterWrite does not mean 'casual read’ or ‘monitonic read’.
 Its guarantee is that when a read request is made, it will always return what has been written rather than what has been previously read.
     1. Monotonic read might be supported in a later version.